West Wales Raiders have been in a black hole in the last couple of weeks, but they show a lot of passion to grow rugby league in the country.

 Jon Ellis left his role as head coach following their defeat at York and Phil Carleton took the reins at the Raiders.

-They have taken a hell of a lot of stick on social media, where you can also find a Bet On Aces promo code.
+They have taken a hell of a lot of stick on social media.

 However, they are a very new club and are still finding their feet.
 They are in comfortable position off the field, so they should be given credit for that because several ‘heartlands’ clubs are struggling at the minute.